How to Tackle Basic Plumbing Problems at Home: A DIY Guide

 Can I fix a plumbing problem myself?

-Yes, you can repair minor plumbing issues yourself by learning some basic plumbing skills.
+Yes, you can repair minor plumbing problems yourself by learning a few basic DIY plumbing techniques.

 Is DIY plumbing safe?